 Providing outstanding customer service is one of MoDOT's core values and the responsibility of every employee in the organization.
-To actively seek feedback from customers, MoDOT uses a statewide call system and an enhanced online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach.
-The data provided in the graphs reflects how those surveyed customers rated their interaction with MoDOT.
+To actively seek feedback from customers, MoDOT uses a statewide call system and an enhanced online call report system that enables

-During the first quarter of 2020, compared to the first quarter of 2019, overall customer satisfaction decreased slightly from 82% to 81%.
-Politeness of response decreased slightly from 96% to 95%.
-Customers who were satisfied with the clarity of the response they received decreased slightly from 87% to 85%.
-Responsiveness remained the same at 87%.
+During the second quarter of 2020, compared to the second quarter of 2019, overall customer satisfaction increased from 79% to 83%.
+Politeness of response remained the same at 95%.
+Customers who were satisfied with the clarity of the response they received was up slightly from 85% to 86%.
+Responsiveness was up from 85% to 88%.

-The average time to complete customer requests was 2.5 days.
+The average time to complete customer requests was 2.6 days.